adnen-chouibi/cla-csv2db-importer/README.md

 Claromentis CSV to Database Importer
 ====================================
-cla-csv2db-importer allows you to easily import CSV file data into your database.
+cla-csv2db-importer allows you to easily import CSV file data directly into your database.
 ## Usage ##

     $importer = new Importer("path_to_my_csv_file.csv");